LorenFrankLab/spyglass/docs/src/misc/export.md

 use alternative credentials, create a
 [mysql config file](https://dev.mysql.com/doc/refman/8.0/en/option-files.html).

-To retain the abilite to delete the logging from a particular analysis, the `export_id` is a combination of the `paper_id` and `analysis_id` in `ExportSelection`.
-When populated, the `Export` table, only the minimum `export_id` for a given `paper_id` is used, resulting in one shell script per paper.
+To retain the ability to delete the logging from a particular analysis, the `export_id` is a combination of the `paper_id` and `analysis_id` in `ExportSelection`.
+When populated, the `Export` table, only the maximum `export_id` for a given `paper_id` is used, resulting in one shell script per paper.
 Each shell script one `mysqldump` command per table.